 That’s why it’s a better solution to try to find ways to feed wild rabbits by caring for your lawn or planting a garden that is a safe and welcome environment.
-You can provide the rabbits in your area with a wide variety of plants to eat and a nutritious lawn to graze on.
+You can provide the rabbits in your area with a wide variety of plants to eat, and a nutritious lawn to graze on.
 It’s also an excellent idea to think of rabbits in winter and take the time to plant bushes or trees that can give wild rabbits more natural resources to eat in the scarce season.

-Lawn care and gardening
+Lawn care for rabbits

 The best thing you can do for your lawn and garden to help wild rabbits is to make sure you don’t use any kind of pesticides or fertilizers with dangerous added chemicals.
 These can end up poisoning rabbits and other animals in the area.
 Try to treat your yard like an organic garden so that you can keep all the plants safe for wildlife.